Data Quality at AmtsGuide

 The data was collected automatically from government websites.
 Our software reads official sources and structures the information: fees, opening hours, addresses, application requirements.
 This data is current but has not yet been cross-checked by a human.

-You can recognise this tier by the label Automatically collected in the page header.
+You can recognise this tier by the label Updated in the page header.

-You can recognise this tier by the label Editorially verified in the page header.
+You can recognise this tier by the label Source checked in the page header.

 How We Collect Data